hmz017/assignment/task5/README.md

 ### how its work

 Import necessary libraries: pandas, matplotlib, statsmodels, sklearn, and math.

-Load the dataset into a pandas dataframe using the read_csv() function.
+Load the dataset ('prices.txt') into a pandas dataframe using the read_csv() function.

 Convert the 'Date' column of the dataframe to a datetime object using pd.to_datetime() and set it as the index of the dataframe using set_index().